jasperbobasper/deputychef/README.md

 # Deputy Chef - A rootin' tootin' Meal Planning Site

 <b>⚠️This site is still in development and there are some minor security issues.⚠️</b>
+Unfortunately development is currently on hold due to my Job, I hope to resume as soon as possible!

 It is currently not supported on Mobile devices or Microsoft Edge.